Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 The key \emph{non-asymptotic results} that we establish are universal improvements over the semiclassical inequalities of Berezin--Li--Yau and Kr\"oger.
 Those appear in Propositions~\ref{prop: improved Berezin} and \ref{prop: improved Kroger}.
-Remarkably, those improvements do \emph{not} need convexity of $\Omega$, but only that $\Omega$ has finite width (that is, can be placed between two parallel hyperplanes).
-In contrast to earlier results in a similar spirit, which we recall in Subsection \ref{sec:improvedblyk}, our new results give an improvement that is only exponentially small in $\sqrt\lambda$ times the width, but this is sufficient for our purposes.
-(Note that the width of a convex set is comparable to its inradius.)
-We also stress that this improvement is similar for the Berezin--Li--Yau and the Kr\"oger inequalities, in contrast to most previous results.
-The main technical ingredient in the proof of these improvements is a quantitative version of the Amrein--Berthier uncertainty principle, which states that the Fourier transform cannot be too concentrated when the function itself is concentrated; see Lemma \ref{uncertainty}.
+In contrast to earlier results in a similar spirit, which we recall in Subsection \ref{sec:improvedblyk}, our new results give an improvement that is only exponentially small in $\sqrt\lambda$ times the inradius, but this is sufficient for our purposes.
+The main technical ingredient in the proof of these improvements is a quantitative version of the Amrein--Berthier uncertainty principle; see Lemma \ref{uncertainty}.

 The basic \emph{asymptotic result} in the regime $r_{\rm in}(\Omega)\sqrt\lambda\lesssim 1$ is Theorem \ref{thm: Asymptotics degenerating convex sets}, where we discover a partially semiclassical limit.
 We refer to the beginning of Section \ref{sec:asymptoticscollapsing} for a more detailed explanation of the mechanism behind our proof.